 The Law of the nobleman has cut them off from the very environment which sustains them.
 Thus any action they take, without his permission, to promote their survival is illegal.
 If the nobleman has no use for them they must seek employment with another far away.
 Else they die.

 Though they no longer have the right to use the land in which they live, the former settlers are still part of the same anthropological community in which everybody knows everybody else.
 It embodies an established network of emotional bonds pulling them all together.
 Bonds which are strengthened by their adversity.
 And they are still settlers by nature: not nomads.
 They are emotionally bonded to the land on which they were born — individually to their hides and collectively to their Hundred.

 So when forced to find work beyond their natural community it is the individual who ventures forth: not the entire family.
-The family - most of all the children of the family - need a stable community environment.
-The inevitable by-product of a Regional labour pool is therefore the absent father - an unnatural and detrimental state for a human family.
+The family — most of all its children — need a stable community environment.
+The inevitable by-product of a Regional labour pool is thus the absent father — an unnatural and detrimental state for a human family.